sco1/wheely-bucket/README.md

   Download wheels specified by the project's uv lockfile.

-  python_version and platform are expected in a form understood by 'pip download'; if not specified pip will default to matching the currently running interpreter.

-  If recurse is True, the specified topdir is assumed to contain one or more projects managed by uv, and will recursively parse all contained lockfiles for locked dependencies.
+  If recurse is True, the specified base directory is assumed to contain one or more projects managed by uv, and will recursively parse all contained lockfiles for locked dependencies.

+  python_version and platform are expected in a form understood by 'pip download'; multiple targets may be specified.
+If not specified, pip will default to matching the currently running interpreter.

 Arguments:
-  TOPDIR  [required]
+  TOPDIR  Base directory  [required]

 Options:
-  --dest PATH               [default: .]
+  --dest DIRECTORY          Destination directory  [default: .]
-  --recurse / --no-recurse  [default: no-recurse] --python-version TEXT
+  --recurse / --no-recurse  Parse child directories for lockfiles  [default:
-  --platform TEXT
+                            no-recurse]
-  --lock-filename TEXT      [default: uv.lock]
-  --help                    Show this message and exit.
+  --python-version TEXT     Python interpreter version(s) --platform TEXT           Platform specification(s) --lock-filename TEXT      Name of lockfile to match  [default: uv.lock] --help                    Show this message and exit.
 ```